Nika Neelova: EVER

 21 June – 8 September 2019Read More

 21 June – 13 October 2019

-As part of the Liverpool Biennial touring programme, Holly Hendry's large-scale public artwork Cenotaph, inspired by the artist's interest in the underground architecture of cities, will find a new home outside The Tetley.
-Hendry's sculptures look at the back of things, as she says “open cracks where you see the gooey insides”.
-The artist is interested in the anatomy of the architecture of our surroundings and the innards and plumbing of the city itself.
-She is drawn to methods and materials that relate to past and future circulatory systems - underneath spaces or voids, such as digging techniques or the inside of sculptural moulds.
-The site of the installation, Tetley's Brewery, had an underground system of tunnels connecting the buildings through a hidden network.
-Over the next few years this site will be developed by Vastint and to create a new city centre park, during the development past structures will be uncovered and new systems installed.
+Cenotaph is a large-scale public artwork by British artist Holly Hendry drawing inspiration from the underground architecture of cities.
+The artist is interested in the anatomy of our surroundings and the innards and plumbing of the city itself.
+Drawn to methods and materials that relate to past and future circulatory systems, Hendry describes her sculptures as "open cracks where you see the gooey insides".
+Tetley's Brewery had an underground system of tunnels connecting the buildings through a hidden network.
+Over the next few years, the site will be developed by Vastint to create a new city centre park, in the process of which past structures will be uncovered and new systems installed.
 Cenotaph acknowledges the coming changes and the hidden systems beneath our feet.